ComposableFi/composable/frame/lending/README.md

 ## Lending Vault

-As of now Lending does not handles cases when vault changes its decisions during single block.
+As of now Lending does not handle cases when vault changes its decisions during single block.

 ### Block level